 Childbirth: Opioid Pain MedicinesSkip to the navigation

-To help control labor pain and stress, an injection of pain medicine can be given into a vein (intravenous) or into the muscle (intramuscular).
-The most common pain medicines used are opioids.
-Opioids are also known as narcotics.
-Examples of opioids include fentanyl, morphine, and nalbuphine.
+To help control the pain and stress of labor, you may get pain medicines.
+The medicine can be injected into a vein or into the muscle.
+The most common pain medicines used areopioids.
+Examples include fentanyl, morphine, and nalbuphine.

 How opioids work for labor pain

 Opioids suppress how you perceive pain, and they calm your emotional response to pain.
 They do this by reducing the number of pain signals sent by the nervous system to the brain.
 They also reduce the brain's reaction to those pain signals.

 An opioid can help you relax between contractions and decrease the pain.
 But it does not take all the pain away.

 The most common side effects of opioids include:

 - Feeling dizzy or lightheaded, or like you might faint.